core-wg/echo-request-tag/point-to-point.md

 > (A similar consideration would apply to the group communication example,
 > though it might be a little harder to write clearly.)

-The "source of truth" concept intoduced in response to the toplevel comment (GENERIC-SHORT-ECHO) covers most of this.
-Thus, also the time synchronization given can be valid here -- provided the client is a recognize source of truth for it.
+The "authority over synchronized property" concept intoduced in response to the toplevel comment (GENERIC-SHORT-ECHO) covers most of this.
+Thus, also the time synchronization given can be valid here -- provided the client is a recognize authority for it.
 Which, in a group case, it will likely not be; thus, removing the example from there.
 (Also upgrading the "see" to an "as specified" to softly indicate that this is not done easily).